kkvero/elements_of_leetcode/docs/source/bits/bits_4.rst

     print(count_set_bits(10, 15)) #5

     ### Solution 2
-    # (In this version the helper function both counts the set bits using bit operators.
+    '''In this version the helper function both counts the set bits using bit operators.
-    # The main function only makes a list of valid results, calling the helper function.)
+    The main function only makes a list of valid results, calling the helper function.''' import math
-    import math
     def f17(x):
         '''number of set bits is a prime number'''